Skip to main content

 • If you have 2-step verification turned on, we still can't log in without the code from your email, SMS, or app β€” so your 2FA stays effective

-• You can revoke Extrovert's access at any time directly from LinkedIn β€” πŸ”— manage your LinkedIn sessions.
+• You can revoke Extrovert's access at any time directly from the professional network β€” πŸ”— manage your account sessions.
 You don't even need to open Extrovert to do it

-☝️ Pro tip: We recommend turning on πŸ”— LinkedIn's 2-step verification regardless of which method you use.
+☝️ Pro tip: We recommend turning on πŸ”— the professional network's 2-step verification regardless of which method you use.
 It's good hygiene for any online account.

 Safety measures that apply no matter how you connect